MPrangley3D/book-search/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.1p33

-* System dependencies
+* Rails version 5.2.2.1

+* Gem version 3.0.1

-* Configuration
+* Dev Environment: Windows

-* Database creation

-* Database initialization
+* Services: Utilizes Google Books API

-* How to run the test suite
+* Deploy to Heroku

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+# DESIGN INFORMATION

+This application will allows you to use the Google Books API to search for books, deployed via Heroku

+Application specifications:
+* User may type in a query and app will display a list of books matching that query.
+* Each item in the list will include: Author, Title, and Publishing Company, and a picture of the book.
+* From each list item, user can also be able to navigate to more information about the book
+ * Wikipedia or Amazon
-* ...
+ * Potentially embedded?